alanjlin/NYTimesNewsApp/README.md

 # New York Times News Application
 A New York Times preview application.
 Provides user with a list of the most popular news articles at the current moment, as well as a section to search for new or archived articles.
-Fetches JSON data from the New York Times REST API (in JSON)
+Fetches JSON data from the New York Times REST API.
+Developed for Introduction to Application Development at Cornell University.

 ### External Dependencies
 * Alamofire